 Reece is a happy, smiling child, full of love, says Yvonne.
 “Everyone falls in love with him,” she adds.
 “He is a very empathetic and loving child.
 Despite his own difficulties, he always tries to look after everyone else.
 He is incredibly giving.
 And he is so bubbly and energetic.
 It’s infectious.”

 And yet it doesn’t seem to slow Reece down, who remains full of energy.
-Particularly when he visits Rainbows.
+Particularly when he visits our hospice.

 “Reece has been coming to Rainbows since he was three and he loves it,” says Yvonne.
 “As soon as you turn the corner into Lark Rise, he knows where he is and gets so excited.”

-In addition, there is always a member of the Rainbows Family Support team on hand whenever she might need advice, or moral support.
+In addition, there is always a member of our Family Support Team on hand whenever she might need advice, or moral support.

 Reece has been coming to Rainbows since he was three and he loves it,” says Yvonne.
 “As soon as you turn the corner into Lark Rise, he knows where he is and gets so excited.